lilzeta/rawx/README.md

 Watch class is a file watch that triggers on file changes (or saves)
 Ops is a class that conjoins a single node.js files' logs and configs
 These all have configs that are deeply explicated by instantiating json.

+0.3.1 fixed an assortment of class scope leaks & added some support for setting no color easily.
+Use `{..., colors: "no"}` to use no colors on the layer or use with a new Ops(...).
+This is particularly handy when you've set your colors in a node parent
+and want to use the same colors in some sub proc.
+`no_colors` variable is also now a root export if you wish to use it deconstructively.
+Helps with accenting some work zone locality with focusing color.

 ## New support
 Rawx now has modules for CJS node, CJS Browser, ESM node & ESM Browser.
 The browser modules only include Ops logging & the Base class.
 All classes now operate through the typical instantiation (new keyword).
-Started adding arg validation for pure JS use.
+Started adding arg validation for pure nodeJS use.
 Typescript usage now includes types, @types soonish.
 0.3.x is a early adapters 1.0.x pre-release, a lot changed to 0.3 and will work on testing it for a more proper release.
 The cohabitating browser module was a lot of work, learned a ton about node & typescript.

+Style note, within src import means type/interface/declaration.
+Require means value import.
+It is consistent in this way.

-`"type": "module",` is no longer required & moduleResolution: node now works as expected.
+`"type": "module",` is no longer required & tsconfig {moduleResolution: node} now works as expected.
 Switch Ops._l to Ops.log, new Ops(...) now returns a type O.
-The new browser colored logging
+Pic of the new browser colored logging:
 ![Alt text](https://github.com/lilzeta/rawx/blob/main/docs/screen3.png "rawx-browser")
 Would like to work on log alignment, for now node output looks like:
 ![Alt text](https://github.com/lilzeta/rawx/blob/main/docs/screen1.PNG "rawx-node")